AvinZarlez/unity-tools/README.md

 This is not a comprehensive set of tools for Unity development, nor does it provide any debugging features.

+If you want to debug your Unity projects, I would recommend getting [Unity's official debugger for Visual Studio Code](https://github.com/Unity-Technologies/vscode-unity-debug).

 ### Can you add XZY feature?

 Possibly!
 Let me know, I'd love to hear your suggestions on what tools you'd like to see added to this collection.